-Employer contributions to the Municipal Pension Plan of \$101.2 million (2020 - \$93.4 million) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of \$101.4 million (2021 - \$101.2 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
 The most recent actuarial valuation for the plan at December 31, 2018 indicated a surplus of approximately \$2,866 million.
 The actuary does not attribute portions of the surplus to individual employers.
-The plan covers approximately 213,000 active members, of which approximately 19,777 are employees of the Authority (2020 - 18,941).
+The plan covers approximately 220,000 active members, of which approximately 21,102 are employees of the Authority (2021 - 19,777).
 The next expected actuarial valuation will be as of December 31, 2021 with results available in 2022.

-Employer contributions to the Public Service Pension Plan of \$0.7 million (2020 - \$0.8 million) were expensed during the year.
+Employer contributions to the Public Service Pension Plan of \$0.6 million (2021 - \$0.7 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
 The most recent actuarial valuation for the plan at March 31, 2020 indicated a surplus of approximately \$2,667 million.
 The actuary does not attribute portions of the surplus to individual employers.
-The plan covers approximately 67,000 active members, of which approximately 99 are employees of the Authority (2020 - 115).
-The next expected actuarial valuation will be as of March 31, 2021 with results available in early 2023.
+The plan covers approximately 68,000 active members, of which approximately 86 are employees of the Authority (2021 - 99).
+The next expected actuarial valuation will be as of March 31, 2023.